Novgorod Detinets: Layout

 The main buildings in the Detinets are the Cathedral of Holy Wisdom and the archiepiscopal/metropolitan compound in the northwestern corner.
 To the south of this, across the plaza in which stands the Monument to the Thousand Years of Russia, is the Novgorod Museum and the Novgorod Regional Library, housed in what had in the imperial period been the administrative building of Novgorod.
 The museum houses a fine icon collection and other artifacts from the city's history.
-Several smaller churches (the Church of the Intercession of the Mother of God along the southwestern wall near the Pokrovskii (Intercession) and Kokui towers, and the Church of St. Andrew Stratelates near the southeastern wall, and other buildings are found south of the museum, an area of the Detinets that has been left a park.
+Several smaller churches (the Church of the Intercession of the Mother of God along the southwestern wall near the Pokrovskii (Intercession) and Kokui towers, and the Church of St. Andrew Stratelates near the southeastern wall, and other buildings are found south of the museum, an area of the Detinets that has been left as a park.
 There are numerous references in the chronicles to no longer extant buildings, including chapels over the gates (there were six in the republican period) and the Church of Sts.
 Boris and Gleb, built by Sitko Sitinits, who is thought to be the historic source for the legendary Sadko.
 An eternal flame to the soldiers of the German-Soviet War can be seen just inside the west gate of the fortress.

 A public beach has been formed between the southeastern part of the Kremlin and the Volkhov river.